Viloleal/vSNP/docs/setup.md

 Files have been cut to 200,000 reads, which will give around 20X coverage.
 This file size is convenent for downloading and testing.
 They should not be added to any currated database or used in reporting.
 The complete sequence files are available in SRA.

-Test by making directory containing FASTQs the working directory.
+Test by making directory containing FASTQ files your working directory.

     ~$ cd ~/fastq_data_set-tb_complex

-To aid in testing make a backup of the files
+To aid in testing make a backup of files

     $ mkdir original test; cp *gz original; mv *gz test; cd test; ls

 `vSNP.py` must only see `*fastq.gz` files in the working directory.
 It will exit if any other file type is found.  `vSNP` will batch FASTQs based on available computer resources.

-    $ vSNP.py

-If an error occurs it may have to do with running multiple samples and downloading dependencies.
-Reset `test` directory and restart.

-    $ rm -r ../test/*; cp ../original/* ./; ls
+Run vSNP on the working directory containing FASTQ files.

     $ vSNP.py

 ## Step 2 test